Women with different skin types on the Fitzpatrick scale

 Type I

-Skin color: very pale
+Skin tone: very pale or porcelain

 Eye color: blue or green

-Hair color: blond or red
+Hair color: red or light blond

 Type II